DigiBP/digibp-dom/README.md

 ### Get existing job description

-The service Task "Get existing job description" has been defined as a service task, in order to make it easier for the participants the retrieve data.
+The service task "Get existing job description" has been defined as a service task, in order to make it easier for the participants to retrieve data.
 For that purpose the GoogleSheet has been connected to the process, or rather within the Task.

 In this case the data is identified by a business key.
 The service tasks are connected to two Integromat scenario endpoints create-customer-data and read-customer-data as shown in the following animation: